dnsimple/dnsimple-support/content/articles/account-subscription-balance.markdown

   The current balance of your account.
 This number can be:
   - _Zero_.
 Indicating that your account is up to date.
   - _Balance due_.
 Indicating that we couldn't get the payment for your latest subscription renewal fee.
   - _Credit_.
-Indicating that next payments will be deducted from this amount.
+Indicating that future payments may be deducted from this amount.
 You will also see what you can use your credit for: only subscription fees or all types of payments.
 If no explanation is present you can use the credit for all your transactions.

 <div class="section-steps" markdown="1">